Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

-In our Personal Capital review, we’re going to be discussing:
+In our Empower review, we’re going to be discussing:

 - The banking analysis and budgeting tools offered on the platform

-- The Personal Capital Cash program that allows you to earn interest on your uninvested cash
+- The Empower Personal Cash program that allows you to earn interest on your uninvested cash

 - The investment analysis features and allocation graphics that show you how your portfolio is performing

-- The planning tools that help you save for retirement safely and build an emergency fund
+- The financial planning tools that help you save for retirement safely and build an emergency fund

-- How you can get access to Personal Capital’s free financial management tools
+- How you can get access to Empower’s free financial management tools

 - The wealth management services that connect you to a dedicated advisor for investment management and advice

-Let’s start this Personal Capital review with a general overview of the pros and cons of Personal Capital.
+Let’s start this Empower review with a general overview of the pros and cons of Empower.
 We’ll dive into these points later in the review.